scalapb/ScalaPB/docs/src/main/markdown/sbt-settings.md

 )
 ```

-Running the `compile` command in sbt will both generate Scala sources from
+Running the `compile` command in sbt will generate Scala sources from
 your protos and compile them.
-If you just want to generate Scala sources for
-your protocol buffers without compiling them, run `protoc-generate`
+If you just want to generate Scala sources for your protocol buffers without compiling them, run `protoc-generate`.

 Additionally, if you need [customizations]({{site.baseurl}}/customizations.html) from
 scalapb/scalapb.proto or anything from `google/protobuf/*.proto`, add the